Helen Liu

-We Are In This Together was installed at the Academy of Arts and Academics on Earth Day, April 22, 2021
+We Are In This Together was installed at the Academy of Arts and Academics during Earth Day week 2021 in downtown Springfield, Oregon.

 I want to recognize all those who contributed to this community plastic art quilt by collecting their plastic trash and making one or more quilt blocks for this crazy quilt!